Made of rice flour and daikon/radish/turnip and studded with dried shrimp, Chinese sausage and then steamed and pan-fried.

 - 4 cloves garlic

 Preheat wok/skillet.
 Add in cooking oil.
-Saute dried shrimp and mushroom until fragrant.
-Add in wine and oyster sauce.
-Then, add in Chinese sausage and cook for another 2 minutes until fragrant.
-Add in the shredded daikon and stir fry for another minute
+Saute shallots, garlic and fragrant, about 1 minute.
+Add the dried shrimp and saute for another minute.
+Add Chinese sausage and cook for another 2 minutes until fragrant.
+Add in the shredded daikon and stir fry for another minute.
+Add in 50 ml of water and cook until the daikon is soft

 Meanwhile, get your steamer ready on high heat.
 Give the flour mixture a stir and then pour into the wok/skillet and continue to stir until mixture started to thicken.
 Remove from the heat.
-Pour the mixture into a 8"x 6" greased heat-proof dish and let the cake steam for 1 hour.
+Pour the mixture into a 8"x 6" greased heat-proof dish.
+This is a very thick batter.
+Use the back of a spoon to press the batter down into the dish and let the cake steam for 1 hour.

 You can serve as is or put a bit of oil in a non-stick pan and then pan-fry the cake before serving.
 Serve with chili sauce on the side